Skip to main content

 Watchlist

-• 10-year Treasury yields declined last week, and we expect yields to remain rangebound during 2025.
+• 10-year Treasury yields declined, but we expect yields to remain range bound during 2025.

-• Spread sectors generally outperformed Treasuries, with spreads moving tighter.
+• Spread sectors generally outperformed Treasuries, amid positive economic data.

-• We expect the technical environment for muncipal bonds to remain strong this year.
+• We expect the technical environment for municipal bonds to remain strong this year.

 Investment views

-Rates are set to stay higher for longer, as the Fed approaches the end of the cutting cycle.
+Rates are set to stay higher for longer, as the Fed approaches rate cuts cautiously.

 The underlying growth outlook remains healthy thanks to strong consumer balance sheets and solid levels of business investment.
 This combination should keep corporate defaults low.